Saturday, September 23, 2023

 In his rented room, Kimble is looking at documents and books about mechanical arms and trying to determine what kind the killer had...I guess.
 I'm not sure how he would even remember exactly what the mechanical arm looked like, but whatever.
 And I guess he got these when he pretended to be a janitor?
 The next day he is awakened by the sound of sirens and he thinks they have found out where he is, but it turns out they're busting the adult son for being a drug dealer.
 That guy will later tell the cops that Kimble has been staying at his house, but by that time Kimble will already be long gone.

-As a janitor, Kimble goes into the workshop of a woman working on a prosthetic limb under the pretense that needs to clean the blinds in her office where her computer is located.
+As a janitor, Kimble goes into the workshop of a woman working on a prosthetic limb under the pretense that he needs to clean the blinds in her office where her computer is located.
 He half-heartedly cleans the blinds (which he makes sure to shut), but also looks up information on the computer.
 There's a prosthetic arm database where he can type in information and every time he types in something new, the number of matches narrows until he has only five people who fit the description of what he's trying to find.
 For some reason, he seems to know when the one-armed murderer last got his mechanical arm adjusted.
 How the hell would he know that?
 Even though the woman is wearing headphones, I am surprised she doesn't hear the clickity-clack of the keyboard in her office.
 The computer Kimble is using is so archaic, it's hilarious.
 And I thought those candy-colored Mac computers they used on Felicity were old!
 He prints out the list of five people and puts it in his pocket.

 There's been a bus crash and many children are in the hospital as a result of it.
 Kimble sees a kid on a gurney and he can tell there's something wrong with the kid, but the doctor looking at him thinks he's okay.
 A female doctor sees Kimble by the kid and, thinking he's the janitor, asks him if he can help them out and take the kid to observation room 2.
 This female doctor is played by Julianne Moore.
 I had seen her name in the credits and had no idea she was in this movie.
 This was before she was really famous.
 She's not in it very much, but I heard a big chunk of her role was cut.
 Originally, she was supposed to have a romance with Kimble, but they scratched that.
 Probably a good idea since basically the whole movie is about Kimble trying to find the guy who, you know, murdered his wife and proving his innocence.
 Anyway, Dr. Eastman (Moore's character) notices Kimble looking at the kid's X-ray.
 Kimble takes the kid in the elevator.
-They're the only people in there, so he's able to cross out what the previous doctor had written on the kid's charts and he writes his own diagnosis, delivering the right department.
-Doing this, will save the kid's life.
+They're the only people in there, so he's able to cross out what the previous doctor had written on the kid's charts and he writes his own diagnosis, delivering it to the right department.
+Doing this will save the kid's life.

 Back in the lobby, Dr. Eastman is suspicious and asks Kimble why a janitor would be looking at an X-ray and Kimble replies it's a hobby.
 She doesn't believe him and grabs his ID badge, telling him to stay where he is while she gets it checked out.
 Of course, he's not staying put!
 He scrams!

 The U.S. Marshalls are called and Dr. Eastman gives them her statement.
-Gerard and Cosmo wonder why a fugitive like Kimble would come to a public place such as a hospital and that's when they see a man with arm and follow him to the myoelectric lab.
+Gerard and Cosmo wonder why a fugitive like Kimble would come to a public place such as a hospital and that's when they see a man with a prosthetic arm and follow him to the myoelectric lab.
 They come up with their own list of 47 males in the age range that Kimble described with one arm and start cross referencing them for criminal records.

 At a payphone, Kimble makes calls pretending to be a doctor checking in on the patients from the list he printed.
 Being that this is 1993, payphone are pretty prominent in this movie, mostly used by Kimble.
 I think he probably uses one five or six times.
 You really couldn't make this movie today because it would be so much easier for him if he had a Smartphone.
 There was a sign on one of the payphone that made me laugh: "Please limit phone calls to five minutes."
 You know, because other people may need to use the phone!